Interpersonal Non-violence:

 When we explore nonviolence from this perspective it becomes much more than a set of tools or tactics for using mass actions for social change.
 It is a way of being that informs every life choice.

-The 12-week training “Interpersonal Nonviolence” is an exploration of what Satyagraha looks like when we endeavor to live out this philosophy in every relationship.
+The One-Day training “Interpersonal Nonviolence” is an exploration of what Satyagraha looks like when we endeavor to live out this philosophy in every relationship.

 Do you want to be a Satyagrahi?